Music Fundamentals Online, T109, and T151 prerequisites

 Midterm exam: Thursday, September 18, 7:00–9:00 p.m. in MC 036

 Final exam: Thursday, October 16, 7:00–9:00 p.m. in MC 036

 Meeting dates for fall 2014 (second eight weeks):

 Informational meeting: Thursday, October 23, 7:00–9:00 p.m. in MC 036

 Midterm exam: Thursday, November 13, 7:00–9:00 p.m. in MC 036

 Final exam: Thursday, December 18, 7:00–9:00 p.m. in MC 036

 Getting T109 credit for completing MFO

-Students who complete MFO in the summer do not automatically receive course credit by doing so.
-Students who successfully complete MFO can, however, later receive T109 credit (including the General Education credit) in either of the following ways:
+Non-music majors who successfully complete MFO during the summer do not automatically receive course credit for doing so, but they can later receive T109 credit (including the General Education credit) in either of the following ways:

-If a student who has completed MFO subsequently completes T151 (Music Theory and Literature I) with a grade of D– or better, the student may fill out a special credit application in the Music Undergraduate Office in order to receive T109 credit.
-Because T151 is a required class for music majors, this is the preferred way for music majors to receive T109 credit.
+If a student who has completed MFO subsequently completes T151 with a grade of D– or better, the student may fill out a special credit application in the Music Undergraduate Office in order to receive T109 credit.

 A student who has completed MFO, or any part of MFO, may register for the online section of T109 in a later semester.
 MFO modules already completed will count toward the requirements for T109.
 The student will need to complete any remaining modules, and take the two exams.